mmxgn/spacy-clausie/README.md

 # ClauCy
 Implementation of the ClausIE information extraction system for python+spacy.

-**Disclaimer**: It is **not** meant to be a 1-1 implementation of the algorithm (which is impossible since SpaCy is used instead of Stanford Dependencies like in the paper) but a clause extraction and text simplification library I have for personal use.
-Therefore I have done some modifications.
-First of all, I did some exploration on how to better separate embedded clauses when using SpaCy dependencies.
-Also, when generating propositions in text, I provide the ability to *inflect* the verbs, so that they are in a somewhat useful text form.
-This allows me to, for example, process complex sentences such as this:
+**Disclaimer**: This is **not** meant to be a 1-1 implementation of the algorithm (which is impossible since SpaCy is used instead of Stanford Dependencies like in the paper) but a clause extraction and text simplification library I have for personal use.

+I have made some modifications.
+- I did some exploration on how to better separate embedded clauses when using SpaCy dependencies.
+- I provide the ability to *inflect* the verbs, so that they are in a somewhat useful text form when generating propositions in text.

+This allows the processing of complex sentences such as this:
 ```
-A cat, hearing that the birds in a certain aviary were ailing dressed himself up as a physician, and, taking his cane and a bag of instruments becoming his profession, went to call on them.
+A cat, hearing that the birds in a certain aviary were ailing dressed himself up as a physician,
+and, taking his cane and a bag of instruments becoming his profession, went to call on them.
 ```

-and get propositions such as these:
+to produce propositions such as these:

 ```
 ['The birds were ailing.']